pytorch/examples/regression/README.md

 # Linear regression example

-Trains a single fully-connected layer to fit a 4th degree polynomial.
+Trains a single fully-connected layer to fit a n-th degree polynomial.